Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic

 \section{The radial derivative controls the function in $L^{1}$}

-In this section we prove, as claimed in Theorem~\ref{thm:3}, that the $L^1$ norm in an annulus (respectively, in a ball) of any superharmonic function can be controlled, up to an additive constant, by the $L^1$ norm of its radial derivative, taken also in the annulus (respectively, in the ball).
+In this section we prove, as claimed in Theorem~\ref{thm:3}, that the $L^1$ norm in an annulus (respectively, in a ball) of any superharmonic function can be controlled, after subtracting its average, by the $L^1$ norm of its radial derivative, taken also in the annulus (respectively, in the ball).
 For this, we first need a similar result for harmonic functions, with norms taken now on a sphere.

 \begin{lemma} Let $v\in C^\infty(\overline B_1)$ solve $\Delta v=0$ in $B_1\subset \R^n$.
 Then,

 and

 where $t:=\inf \left\{ \overline{t} : |\{v>\overline{t}\}\cap\partial B_{1}|\leq |\partial B_{1}|/2\right\}$ is the median of $v$. \end{lemma}